What is Lyme Neuroborreliosis? Lyme Brain

 Interestingly, the doctor did prescribe Doxycycline which is used for Lyme Disease.
 There are several drugs that I am resistant to or simply cause severe adverse reactions.
 I asked him why this particular drug and he just stated it was worth trying.
 It is my gut feeling, he suspected Lyme Disease but did not voice that.
 He did, however, tell me the infection was very serious and that if the antibiotic did not work, I might have to get IV antibiotics.

 I did not get in that first experience it had anything to do with Lyme.
 It did not occur to me since I had a sore throat first.
 I did not know that sudden, severe sore throats are also one of the symptoms when the Borrelia bacteria line the throat.
-Borrelia is a gram-negative bacteria so a strep test will be negative.
+Borrelia is a gram-negative bacteria, so a strep test will be negative.
 They have two walls so is harder for antibiotics to kill them off.
 Many antibiotics do not effectively destroy gram-negative bacteria.

 Radiculopathy